SaschaKay/de-zoomcamp-infrastracture/README.md

    sudo chown -R $USER:YOUR_OLD_USER_NAME /home/YOUR_OLD_USER_NAME
 ``````

-#### 🔐 If you want to have same SSH connections as a previous user:
+#### 🔐 If you want to have the same SSH connections as a previous user:

 ````bash
    sudo cp -r /home/PRECIOUS_USER/.ssh ~